futurewebprogramming/Full-Stack-Web-Development/CSS -Complete-Course/Lecture-05-CSS-borders/README.md

 # Lecture 5

-## Borders
+#### Borders - border-width - border-style - indvidual sides border - Shorthand Border

-CSS border properties allow you to specify the style, width, and color of an element's border.
+CSS border properties allow you to specify border style, width, and color of an element's border.

 I have borders on all sides.
 ```css